buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==
+= Version 1.1.3 =
+ * Added support for load more activities in the current context.
+Thank you Shay for sponsoring it.
+ * use load_more=1 for showing the load more button.

 = Version 1.1.2 =
  * Added support for scope='following' when using BuddyPress follow 1.2.x branch too.
 Sponsored by Shay.
  * Also, scope='following' can be combined with  for ='logged', or for='displayed' or for='author' to display relevant activities.